 Electronic Voting Machines

-The polling place equipment used for each county in the US is listed at Verified Voting.
+The polling and tabulation equipment used for each county in the US is listed at Verified Voting, although see our disclaimer 2.
 They also have a detailed database including photographs of the various models of voting equipment.
 Note that the polling and ballot marking equipment is different to the scanning and tabulation equipment — both need to be highly secure, and in most cases are not.

-Voting machines have introduced many vulnerabilities and avenues for manipulation in elections.
+Voting machines and computerized tabulation equipment have introduced many vulnerabilities and avenues for manipulation in elections.
 Cybersecurity experts tell us that there is no such thing as a fully secure computer system, and the more complex our voting systems and election systems get, with more moving parts and connections, the more impossible it will be for any state or county to defend against a nation-state-level threat.
-It’s not possible.
+Local counties running elections can no longer defend against these motivated and well-funded foreign nations.
 The efficiency gains brought by machines are not reason enough to tolerate the loss of security, accountability, and transparency.

 Elections need to return to paper ballots and mechanical or hand counting to minimize the threat of cyber attacks and manipulation by fraud.
 Let your state representative, county clerk, county commissioners, and Secretary of State know your opinion about this.